simensov/umva/README.md

   "MOOS-IvP is a set of open source C++ modules for providing autonomy on robotic platforms, in particular autonomous marine vehicles."

 - http://oceanai.mit.edu/moos-ivp/pmwiki/pmwiki.php?n=Main.HomePage

+(None of the lists below are complete as I stopped updating the readme towards the end of the course)

 MOOS applications created:
   - pOdometry